-See Related: 16 Things to do in Palm Springs, California
+See Related: Things to do in Palm Springs, California

 4. La Bonita’s

-They have all the classic dishes, and I heard if you’re a local or special customer there is a secret menu that you can order from.
-I got to see a sneak peek of the secret menu, and something that popped out to me was a “Flaming Hot Cheeto taco shell”, anyone who knows me knows that Flaming Hot Cheetos are one of my weaknesses.
+La Bonita’s has all the classic dishes, and I heard if you’re a local or special customer, there’s even a secret menu you can order from!
+I got to see a sneak peek of the secret menu, and something that jumped out at me was the Flaming Hot Cheetos taco shell.
+Anyone who knows me knows that Flaming Hot Cheetos are one of my weaknesses.

 See Related: A Weekend in Los Angeles Itinerary